thesp0nge/conference_site_2013/README.md

 * backend: add sponsor page
 * backend - header: nav background must be dark
 * backend - slot - edit: improve schedule input type with some datetime magic
+* backend - talks - new: you can insert only talks... keynotes are speakerless... must modified in case of need

 ### Frontend